 The house has been planned so that the servicing rooms (bathrooms, utility, toilets, and storage) are on the north side.
 These face onto the service yard, and the neighbouring house.
 The curvaceous north elevation is like a castle wall with small openings punctured the solid brick construction, including slot windows onto a turret staircase.
-In contrast on the south side, the habitable rooms, with generously sized windows, collect the sun, and enjoy views across the garden.
-In this way solar energy and light is harnessed while heat loss is minimised passively through form and orientation.
+In contrast on the south side, the habitable rooms, with generously sized windows, collect the sun and enjoy views across the garden.
+In this way, solar energy and light are harnessed while heat loss is minimised passively through form and orientation.

 Ground Floor :

 The front entrance is positioned between the main house and the single-storey pavilion.
 As you enter it is deliberately unclear whether you are inside or out.
 You enter between a stone wall (to the Pavilion on the right) and a brick wall (to the house on the left).
 The entrance hall has a glass roof, and a glazed wall gives you a view to the garden beyond.
 The large window on the front gable lights a sweeping formal staircase, which links all three levels.
 The timber louvres on the window are carefully graded to give privacy at ground level, becoming more open towards the top.
 The ground floor circulation runs through the main living areas: TV Room, Dining/Kitchen to the apse Sitting Room.
 The Dining/Kitchen has a large pair of sliding doors, which slide back completely and the stone floor runs continuously to seamlessly connect the room with the terrace outside.
 The circular timber panelled Sitting Room with bespoke parquet floor has tall six pairs of French doors opening directly onto the garden.
 In the single-storey pavilion, the music room/study leads to the guest bedroom and bathroom.

 First Floor :